MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/unity-spatial-mapping.md

 * To do your own lower-level mesh processing, see the section below about the low-level Spatial Mapping script API.
 * To do higher-level mesh analysis, see the section below about the SpatialUnderstanding library in <a href="https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_release/Assets/HoloToolkit/SpatialUnderstanding" target="_blank">MixedRealityToolkit</a>.

-## Using the low-level Unity Spatial Mapping API
+## Using the low-level Unity spatial mapping API

 If you need more control than the Spatial Mapping Renderer and Spatial Mapping Collider components offer, use the low-level Spatial Mapping APIs.